peteseta/physics-ia/main.typ

-      [Frequency $f$ of the non-fundamental harmonic with the highest amplitude (Hz)], [Measured by recording the frequency $f_n$ of the $n$th harmonic that has the highest amplitude through FFT (Fast Fourier Transform) analysis, where $n=2...10$], rowspanx(3)[Controlled \ Variable],
+      [Frequency $f$ of the non-fundamental harmonic with the highest amplitude (Hz)], [Measured by recording the frequency $f_n$ of the $n$th harmonic that has the highest amplitude through FFT (Fast Fourier Transform) analysis, where $n=2...10$], colspanx(3)[*Controlled Variables*],
+      [Control],
+      [Reason],
+      [Specification],
-      [Diameter, tension, age, and other material properties of the string], [The same high E string tuned to the standard $E = 329.63 "Hz"$ will be used for all the experiments because different material properties may change the harmonic composition.
+      [Diameter, tension, age, and other material properties of the string], [Different material properties of the string may change its harmonic composition.], [The same high E string tuned to the standard $E = 329.63 "Hz"$ will be used for all the experiments.
 By extension, the density will be kept constant by performing data collection in the same air-conditioned room (set to 23 ºC)], [Guitar body and electronics],
+      [To minimize random error from the frequency response imparted by the pickups and guitar body.],
-      [The neck pickup on the same guitar will be used across trials to minimize random error from the frequency response imparted by the pickups and guitar body.], [Plectrum choice and picking technique],
+      [The neck pickup on the same guitar will be used across trials.], [Plectrum choice and picking technique],
+      [Different plectrums and picking techniques may affect the harmonic composition.
+        This also controls $A$ in @amplitude_eq.],
       [The same pick will be used across trials.
-The string will be plucked at a 45º angle to the fretboard, with the tip of the pick contacting the fretboard.
-This controls the variable $A$ in @amplitude_eq, leaving just $x_1$ the independent variable.],
+The string will be plucked at a 45º angle to the fretboard, with the tip of the pick contacting the fretboard.], )
-    )
   ],
 ) <variables_table>